-The fungi relevant here are called ectomycorrhizal because their hyphae come close enough to cells of roots for exchange of nutrients but do not penetrate the cells.
-The mycelium contacts mineral grains of the soil and from them extract, by enzymic activity, nutrient compounds.
-These contain nitrogen, phosphorus and other elements of value to the fungus and that also pass into the tree where the hyphae wrap around the fine roots.
+The fungi relevant here are called ectomycorrhizal, their hyphae come close to cells of roots for exchange of nutrients but do not penetrate the cells.
+The mycelium contacts mineral grains and from them extract, by enzymic activity, nutrient minerals that contain nitrogen, phosphorus and other elements of value to both fungus and tree.